onepica/styleguide/README.md

 Extending
 ---
 To add another pattern that will be displayed on the /style-guide page, first create a .phtml file somewhere in the `template/styleguide/patterns/` directory.
-The pattern then needs to be added to the `$files` array in `OnePica_StyleGuide_Block_Index`.
-A pattern consists of a key will be displayed as the pattern title and a value that is a path to a .phtml file or an array of patterns.
+The pattern then needs to be added to `template/styleguide/styleguide.json`.
+A pattern consists of a key that will be displayed as the pattern's title and a value that is a path to a .phtml file (relative to `template/styleguide/patterns/`) or an array of patterns.